 My Old Kentucky Home Campground is a state-operated facility perfect for history buffs, families, and those looking for a less rugged camping experience.
 The campground is located on the same property as the old Rowan Family Mansion, and campers can enjoy tent or RV camping.

 The campground is most well known for its tours of the mansion.
 These tours offer a glimpse back in time into colonial Kentucky.
 Visitors will be able to see one of the largest collections of 18th-century antiques in the area, as well as period art and clothing styles, worn by actors in the home.
 Tour guides will perform the famous song “My Old Kentucky Home” for a fun ending to the tour.

 After visiting the mansion, take a walk across the impeccably manicured grounds and play a game of golf.
 Or, go watch a live musical performance at the amphitheater.
 Bird watching, shopping, and tennis are also available.

-Afterwards, settle down for the night at your campsite, nestled among the rolling hills of North Central Kentucky.
+Afterward, settle down for the night at your campsite, nestled among the rolling hills of North Central Kentucky.

 Walnut Creek Campground is a small, privately owned campground perfect for those looking for a quiet getaway.
 The facility boasts views of the creek, which winds quietly through the area.

 Campers can choose from tent or RV sites, and portable restroom facilities are available.
 Keep in mind that showers and RV hookups are not available, but other basic amenities are.
 Each tent site sits in a grassy area with plenty of room to spread out.
 Picnic facilities are well maintained and perfect for mealtime or simply a nice place to sit and chat.